-GLIMPSE360 is a Warm Mission Spitzer Cycle 6 Exploration Science Program that is mapping the remaining 187 degrees of longitude of the Galactic plane that have not been mapped by previous Spitzer Galactic Plane surveys (GLIMPSE, GLIMPSEII, GLIMPSE3D, Vela Carina, SMOG and Cygnus-X).
+GLIMPSE360 is a Warm Mission Spitzer Cycle 6 Exploration Science Program that is mapping 187 degrees of longitude of the Galactic plane that have not been mapped by previous Spitzer Galactic Plane surveys (GLIMPSE, GLIMPSEII, GALCEN, GLIMPSE3D, Vela Carina, SMOG and Cygnus-X).
 The specific Galactic longitudes covered by GLIMPSE360 are l=65-76°, 82-102°, and 109-265° (see Figures 1 & 2).
 The latitude range is about 2.8°.
 The latitude center follows the Galactic warp (Figure 1).
 GLIMPSE360 completes the full circle of the Galactic plane.
 We refer to the previous set of Spitzer surveys as GLIMPSE and the current one as GLIMPSE360.

 GLIMPSE360 uses the Spitzer Space Telescope (Werner et al. 2004) Infrared Array Camera (IRAC) (Fazio et al. 2004).
 Warm Mission Spitzer has two IRAC bands, centered at approximately 3.6 and 4.5 μ m.
 We refer to them as bands 1 and 2 in this document.
 There are three visits on each sky position with 0.6 and 12 second frametime High Dynamic Range exposures providing a large dynamic range of sensitivity, exceeding both GLIMPSE and the Wide-field Infrared Survey Explorer (WISE; see Table 1).
 This differs from the previous GLIMPSE surveys which are 2-3 visit 2-sec frametime exposures, though is similar to SMOG and Cygnus-X (see Figures 1 & 2).
 Table 2 shows the GLIMPSE360 areas and the dates of observation for each longitude segment.
-About 96% of the survey data have been taken as of December 15, 2011.
+99.9%of the survey data have been taken as of November 9, 2012; the few remaining "gap" observations hopefully will be taken at the end of 2012.
 The GLIMPSE360 Survey produces enhanced data products in the form of a point source Catalog, a point source Archive, and mosaicked images.
 See Benjamin et al. (2003), Churchwell et al. (2009), Whitney et al. (in prep.) and the GLIMPSE web site (www.astro.wisc.edu/glimpse/) for more description of the GLIMPSE and GLIMPSE360 projects.
 We are processing the SMOG and Cygnus-X data to provide consistency with our other GLIMPSE products.
 These teams are providing source lists as well.
 See the Cygnus-X website1 for more information on their data delivery.

 This document describes the data products from the GLIMPSE360 survey.
 The organization of this document is as follows: §2 gives an overview of the GLIMPSE360 survey, data products and complementary datasets, §3 describes the data processing; §4 discusses the quality checks and validation of the source lists; §5 provides a detailed description of the data products; and §6 describes the format.
 Appendix A gives details about the Source Quality Flag.
+Appendix B shows examples of artifacts remaining in our enhanced IRAC images.
 This document contains numerous acronyms, a glossary of which is given at the end.